 Apache, also known as Apache HTTP server, has been one of the most widely used web server applications globally for the past few decades.
-Apache comes on Ubuntu 20.04 repository; however, with Ubuntu LTS releases, stable versions do not change for the most part except for security or urgent bug updates to keep the title “stable,” for which they are known.
+By default, Apache is available on Ubuntu 20.04 repository; however, with Ubuntu LTS releases, stable versions do not change for the most part except for security or urgent bug updates to keep the title “stable,” for which they are known.
 Due to this, Apache can miss out on new features and improvements and non-security-related bug fixes especially given the time delay between long-term releases being a few years in between.

 Install Latest Apache

-To add the PPA, use the following command in your terminal:
+Add the PPA with the following command in your terminal.

 sudo apt update